MaggieShan/JavaScript-Practice/README.md

-# JavaScript-Practice
+# Website-Practice
-A collection of short JS projects to improve my skills, files include:
+A collection of short projects to improve my skills in HTML/CSS/JS, files include:
-(you can view most projects on my codepen: https://codepen.io/maggieshan/)
 - solutions to short questions from different sources
 - small project ideas
+(you can view most projects on my codepen: https://codepen.io/maggieshan/)